alt236/Resource-Mirror---Android/Readme.md

 Were you ever in a situation where you had to access Drawables (or any other Resource) based on their names (for example if the names are stored in a DB) and you had to write long lookup tables converting the names into R.XXXX.ids?
 And maintaining them?

 This library is offering a way around it by using reflection to access the Resource directly by name.
 You only need to include them as normal into your Res folder tree.
-It has been benchmarked at up to 5x faster than the platform's `Resources.getIdentifier()` method.

 It is using LRU caching to mitigate the reflection time overhead.